Supervised Image Classification with Random Forest in R

 In a few words, my goal here is to use a drone optical imagery I took during my fieldwork in Brazil and make a model able to identify what is Bare Soil, Grass, and Trees on it.
 This image was taken in Chapada Dos Veadeiros National Park, Brazil.

-I broke down the workflow of this tutorial into six main steps, along with some intermediate ones, a #BONUS .
+I broke down the workflow of this tutorial into six main steps, along with some intermediate ones.
 This step-by-step approach really helped me grasp how the classification process works.

 1. Installing and Loading the Packages